alexpeters25/Python/Implementation/Code/to-do.md

   - Game ends/resets when the snake collides with itself

 Other
-  - Window resolution dependant on monitor
+  - Window resolution dependent on monitor